headstock/url_attributes/README.md

 This does two things:

 1. It adds a validation to `link` that
 2. Before save, it strips trailing whitespace from the link and adds `"http://"` to the beginning if it (or `"https://"`) is not already there.

+If you want the logic to run somewhere other than `before_save`, pass a `:before` option with the name of another `before_` callback:

+    class MyAwesomeModel < ActiveRecord::Base

+      url_attribute :link, before: :validation

+    end

 ## Matcher